gabfr/work-around-the-world/README.md

  - [ ] Unload the crawled jobs to write the jobs/tags/companies table back to AWS S3
  - [ ] Create a DAG to crawl the Angel.co
- - [ ] Load the crawled jobs/tags/companies to a relational database with low-cost to host (self hosted MySQL maybe?)
+ - [ ] Load the crawled jobs/tags/companies to a relational database with low-cost to host (self hosted Postgres maybe? it's just a matter of configuring the self-hosted database :)
  - [ ] Create a simple web application to navigate/search in the data of these crawled jobs